utdata/icj-class/static-apps/static-06-bake-blog.md

 1. `{% from '_macros/prose.njk' import prose %}` near the top of the file is something we need to process our multi-paragraph blog post.
 2. `{{ prose(post) }}` is the variable to pull that post data.
 We are wrapping that "post" data in the `prose` macro to create a new `<p>` tag for each paragraph.
+3. Also note the `src` tag for the images.
+They have to include `../img/` as part of the path because we'll be building these pages inside a `blog/` directory, and the photos are in the parent directory inside an `img/` folder.

 All that code was pre-written because this is a common thing we have to do in projects.
 All you need to do is to remember that when you use multiple paragraphs you have to format your original Google Doc correctly (with the `[.+tag_name]` thingy), to include the macro, and to wrap the item in `prose(tag_name)`.